RoboJackets/urc-software/documents/installation/docker_installation.md

 ### 7a.
 Launch Docker Container Using VS Code

-First, make sure that you have the `Remote - Containers` extension installed.
+First, double check you have the `Docker` extension installed.

-Once you have it, click on the Remote Explorer tab.
+Once you have it, click on the Docker tab on the left of the editor.
 You should see the container you made in the "containers" tab.

-To launch the container in VS Code, either
-* right click the container and select `Attach to Container`.
+To launch the container in VS Code, right click it and select `Start`.
-* hover over the container and click on the folder with a plus.

 ### 7b.
 Launch Docker Container Using Command Line